TidalWavesNode/dTAO_Cats/README.md

 ⚠️ Disclaimer
 This project is experimental and intended for educational and testing purposes only.

 🧪 Category mappings are based on current public documentation and community knowledge.
 Subnets may evolve, rebrand, or change purpose at any time.

 🧠 This is not financial advice.
-Always do your research before staking or investing in any subnet.
+Always do your own research before staking or investing in any subnet.

 ⚙️ Use this script and associated tools at your own risk.
 The authors make no guarantees regarding accuracy, uptime, or rewards.

 🔐 Always verify wallet addresses and security practices when interacting with the Bittensor network or any blockchain system.
-You are solely responsible for using this software.
-Proceed with caution.

 ---